BeehiveRobotics/RoverRuckus/README.md

-## Beehive Robotic's Rover Ruckus season code
+## Beehive Robotics' Rover Ruckus season code

 This is the repo for the 2018-19 FTC season, Rover Ruckus!
 We really wish that it was a water game this year, but oh well.